-An HE STA that sends a VHT Capabilities element or an HT Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension field of 0 shall support in reception an A-MPDU pre-EOF padding with maximum length defined in 10.13.2 (A-MPDU length limit rules).
+An HE STA that sends a VHT Capabilities element, an HT Capabilities element, or an HE 6 GHz Band Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension field of 0 shall support in reception an A-MPDU pre-EOF padding with maximum length defined in 10.13.2 (A-MPDU length limit rules).(#20120)

-An HE STA that sends a VHT Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension field greater than 0 shall support reception of an HE PPDU with an A-MPDU pre-EOF padding as defined in 10.13.2 (A-MPDU length limit rules) except that the maximum length for the A-MPDU pre-EOF padding shall be equal to .
-An HE STA that sets the Maximum A-MPDU Length Exponent Extension field of the HE Capabilities element to a value greater than 0 shall set the Maximum A-MPDU Length Exponent subfield of the VHT Capabilities element to 7.
+An HE STA that sends a VHT Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension subfield greater than 0 shall support reception of an HE PPDU with an A-MPDU pre-EOF padding as defined in 10.13.2 (A-MPDU length limit rules) except that the maximum length for the A-MPDU pre-EOF padding shall be equal to .
+An HE STA that sets the Maximum A-MPDU Length Exponent Extension subfield of the HE Capabilities element to a value greater than 0 shall set the Maximum A-MPDU Length Exponent subfield of the VHT Capabilities element to 7.

 NOTE—6 500 631 is defined in Table 9-25 (Maximum data unit sizes (in octets) and durations (in microseconds)) as the upper bound of A-MPDU size.

-An HE STA that does not send a VHT Capabilities element but sends an HT Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension field greater than 0 shall support in reception an A-MPDU pre-EOF padding in an HE PPDU as defined in 10.13.2 (A-MPDU length limit rules) except that the maximum length for the A-MPDU pre-EOF padding shall be equal to 2(16 + Maximum A-MPDU Length Exponent Extension) – 1.
-An HE STA that sets the Maximum A-MPDU Length Exponent Extension field of the HE Capabilities element to a value greater than 0 shall set the Maximum A-MPDU Length Exponent subfield of the HT Capabilities element to 3.
+An HE STA that does not send a VHT Capabilities element but sends an HT Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension subfield greater than 0 shall support in reception an A-MPDU pre-EOF padding in an HE PPDU as defined in 10.13.2 (A-MPDU length limit rules) except that the maximum length for the A-MPDU pre-EOF padding shall be equal to 2(16 + Maximum A-MPDU Length Exponent Extension) – 1.
+An HE STA that sets the Maximum A-MPDU Length Exponent Extension subfield of the HE Capabilities element to a value greater than 0 shall set the Maximum A-MPDU Length Exponent subfield of the HT Capabilities element to 3.

 NOTE—An HE STA that is a VHT STA sends a VHT Capabilities element.
 An HE STA that is not a VHT STA does not send a VHT Capabilities element.

+An HE STA that sends an HE 6 GHz Band Capabilities element and an HE Capabilities element with Maximum A-MPDU Length Exponent Extension subfield greater than 0 shall support in reception an A-MPDU pre-EOF padding in an HE PPDU as defined in 10.13.2 (A-MPDU length limit rules) except that the maximum length for the A-MPDU pre-EOF padding shall be equal to .
+An HE STA that sets the Maximum A-MPDU Length Exponent Extension field of the HE Capabilities element to a value greater than 0 shall set the Maximum A-MPDU Length Exponent subfield of the HE 6 GHz Band Capabilities element to 7.(#20120)

 An HE STA shall not transmit an A-MPDU in an HE PPDU to a STA that exceeds the maximum A-MPDU length capability indicated in the HE Capabilities, VHT Capabilities, and HT Capabilities elements received from the recipient STA.
 If a VHT Capabilities element is received from the recipient STA, then the maximum A-MPDU length capability is derived from the Maximum A-MPDU Length Exponent Extension subfield in the HE Capabilities and the Maximum A-MPDU Length Exponent subfield in the VHT Capabilities element.
-Otherwise the maximum A-MPDU length capability is derived from the Maximum A-MPDU Length Exponent subfields in the HE Capabilities element and the Maximum A-MPDU Length Exponent subfield in the HT Capabilities element.
+Otherwise the maximum A-MPDU length capability is derived from the Maximum A-MPDU Length Exponent subfields in the HE Capabilities element and the Maximum A-MPDU Length Exponent subfield in the HT Capabilities element or in the HE 6 GHz Band Capabilities element.(#20120)